 If you think, “I often come too quickly, I am a failure!” you have pretty much written yourself off and consigned yourself to hopelessness.
 It is true that you have so far “failed” to acquire the skill of ejaculation control, but doing something badly and being a failure are two very different things.
 The first is simply an action that you can learn to do better.
 The second is an indictment of your self-worth.

 This becomes particularly edgy for men because we are so programmed to feel we have to prove our manhood to the world.

 One of the ways we prove our manhood is by being a success sexually i.e. a stud.
 Being able to win a woman, get her clothes off and get inside her and bang her all night are notches on the staff of our masculine self-esteem.
 If we can be the "best she's ever had" then there are several bonus notches too.

 The result is that you become overly focused on your sexual performance as a measure of your manhood and your worth as a person.
 Being performance oriented stops you being present in the experience.
-You get into your head rather than your body and we create a lot of tension.
+You get into your head rather than your body and you create a lot of tension.
 In fact you create the exact conditions of excitement and nervousness that lead to PE! you are in a vicious circle.

 If you have PE and indulge negative, self-pitying thoughts like, “I’m no good, I’m useless in bed, I’m a failure as a lover” you make matters worse and trap yourself in a spiral of hopelessness.